cloud-66-internal/help.cloud66.com/_node/how-to-guides/databases/shells/pg-replication-version.md

 In this case, you need to upgrade the data and libraries of the master server (9.3) with [pg_upgrade](http://www.postgresql.org/docs/9.4/static/pgupgrade.html) before starting the replication.

-Remember that you can see the version of PostgreSQL to install on your stack by using a [manifest file](/{{page.collection}}/quickstarts/getting-started-with-manifest.html), like so:
+Remember that you can see the version of PostgreSQL to install on your application by using a [manifest file](/{{page.collection}}/quickstarts/getting-started-with-manifest.html), like so:

 ```
 production: